aspauldingcode/quickpreview_wrapper/README_WINDOWS_BUILD.md

 - Compiler and linker paths
 - Build flags being used

-### Common Issues
+### Common Issues and Solutions

+1. **"vswhere.exe not found"**
+   - Visual Studio or Build Tools are not installed
+   - Install from the official Microsoft website

+2. **"Visual Studio found but VC directory missing"**
+   - Visual Studio is installed but without C++ support
+   - Run the Visual Studio Installer and add the "Desktop development with C++" workload

+3. **"VC directory found, but MSVC tools may be missing"**
+   - C++ workload is installed but specific build tools are missing
+   - Ensure "MSVC v143 - VS 2022 C++ x64/x86 build tools" is selected in the installer

-1. **Multiple Visual Studio versions**: The script prioritizes the latest installation
+4. **Multiple Visual Studio versions**: The script prioritizes the latest installation

-2. **Missing Windows SDK**: Make sure you have a Windows SDK installed alongside the build tools
-3. **Architecture mismatch**: The script defaults to x64 tools, which should work for most cases
+5. **Architecture mismatch**: The script defaults to x64 tools, which should work for most cases

+### Quick Fix

+As a workaround, you can always run cargo build from the "Developer Command Prompt for VS 2022" which automatically sets up the correct environment.

 ### Environment Variables